Go to content Go to main navigation More in this section

 Apply your first patch anytime during the first day of your period.
 Take note of this day, this is your Patch Change Day.

-If the patch is not applied during the first day of your period, you will need to use a back-up method for birth control, such as condoms, for one week.
+If the patch is not applied during the first day of your period or is quick started (meaning as soon as you get your prescription, you will need to use a back-up method for birth control, such as condoms, for one week.

 How to switch from the pill or Depo Provera